Monday, September 22, 2008

 zig zag quilt kit tutorial

 Your kit should include 120 five inch square blocks, backing fabric, and binding fabric.
+I have now produced 5 different zigzag kits, one of the above images.
+Each quilt combines different fabrics, but the method is same for all!

 This quilt is made up entirely of half square triangle blocks, arranged into a zigzag pattern.